|

 selecting his favorite barrels for this wine.
 It is labeled "La

 Guiraude".
-We periodically have this in stock...not
+We periodically have this in stock...it's

 -